TrinitroToluen0/Areas/README.md

     # These are the current handled events.
 Set an event's value to null if you don't want the plugin to interfere with it, because if
     # an event is cancelled by another plugin (or PM itself) but you set that event to true here, the event will be uncancelled.
+    # for example, if you put entityDamage to true here, players in this area can take damage even if they are in creative gamemode.

     blockPlace: false # Wheter block placing is allowed in this area
     blockBreak: false # Whether block breaking is allowed in this area
-    blockInteract: true # Whether interacting with blocks (chests, doors, etc) is allowed in this area
+    playerInteract: true # Whether interacting with blocks is allowed in this area
     interactCheckType: "player" # Options are "player" and "block".
 If set to "player", it will check if player is in area, if set to "block" it will check if block is in area.
-    entityDamage: false # Whether entities can be damaged in this area (this includes PVP, PVE and natural damage)
+    entityDamage: null # Whether entities can be damaged in this area (this includes PVP, PVE and natural damage)

     # A list of the effects given when entering this area, and removed when leaving it.
     # You should put the name of the effect, then a hyphen (-), then the level of the effect.
     effects:
       - "speed-4"

-  area2: # You can add more areas following this format
+  # You can add more areas following this format
+  area2:
     x1: 100
     y1: 64
     z1: 100